chesterwizzle/Haikuverse/README.md

 * **`auth_screen.dart` & `verification_screen.dart`:** A pair of screens that manage the entire user authentication and onboarding lifecycle. `AuthScreen` handles sign-in/sign-up logic and orchestrates the navigation to subsequent steps. `VerificationScreen` provides a waiting room for new email/password users to verify their email address before they can proceed.
 *   **`eula_acceptance_screen.dart`:** A critical screen in the new user onboarding flow.
 It displays the End-User License Agreement text, requires the user to formally accept the terms via a checkbox, and upon confirmation, finalizes the user's profile creation in Firestore before navigating them to the `HomeScreen`.
 *   **`image_slots_screen.dart`:** Allows users to choose one of three slots to save a generated image for a haiku.
+*   **`reorder_images_screen.dart`:** Provides a simple drag-and-drop interface for users to change the display order of the three images associated with a haiku for its slideshow.
 *   **`audio_toolkit_modal.dart`:** Modal for configuring and playing TTS audio for a haiku.
 *   **`constellation_detail_modal.dart`:** Modal to show details of a selected constellation and confirm publishing.
 *   **`constellation_customization_screen.dart`:** Allows constellation owners to generate and save AI-created fables and images, and manages the knowledge graph update workflow.